What we’ve done to judge the fastest crossbow in 2023

-For each crossbow’s FPS (feet-per-second), we sourced information from manufacturers, and are confident it’s the most up-to-date at the time of the review.
+For each crossbow’s FPS (feet-per-second), we sourced information from manufacturers and tests, and are confident it’s the most up-to-date at the time of the review.

 Remember that any 400 fps crossbow is already electric, so these crossbows are taking it to another level.